The following requirements apply to all current G1 students and those who entered the program during or after the fall of 2018.

 Teaching Fellowships and Research Assistantships

 All PhD candidates are normally required to teach and/or to work as research assistants beginning in their second year.
 The current Department of Statistics teaching expectation is as follows: The department considers teaching experience to be an important educational component of the PhD program.
-Most students will complete that component by leading four sections over the course of their PhD careers, covering at least two different courses.
-Many students elect to do additional teaching for a variety of reasons, including funding living expenses, addressing the needs of the department, and/or obtaining additional professional experience.
-The department’s aim is to not ask students to teach more than eight sections in total.
+All students, regardless of funding source, must lead at least four sections over the course of their PhD careers, covering at least two different courses.
+If they do not have a source of funding other than teaching (e.g., an NSF fellowship or, exceptionally, a faculty member wishes to make sure the student teaches only 4 courses using their research funds), then students should expect to teach 8 sections as part of funding their Ph.D.
+Most section leading is done two-at-a-time, i.e., a student leading two sections of the same course in the same semester, so that the number of semesters of teaching is generally nearly equal to the number of sections led divided by two.
+The department’s aim is to not ask students to teach more than eight sections in total, which as per the previous sentence generally equates to four semesters of teaching.
 Research funding considerations may affect these normal teaching and research workloads.
 When research funds permit, the department aims to assign final-year students to lighter-than-normal teaching loads to enable them to make progress on their dissertations.

 Master of Arts (AM) Program